 NHS Test and Trace

 The UK Government has launched NHS Test and Trace service for England.
-Similarly, Test and Protect in Scotland and contact tracing in Northern Ireland have also launched.
-Test, Trace, Protect in Wales will launch on 1st June 2020.
+Similarly, Test and Protect in Scotland, Test, Trace, Protect in Wales and contact tracing in Northern Ireland have also launched.

 In summary, the NHS Test and Trace service: